jgiessl/Co-oc/README.md

 ./environment.sh -R

 ##### cluster tool
-To use the cluster tool move to the cluster folder and run
+To use the cluster tool run
 ./cluster.sh <(absolut)Path/to/dataset/folder> <(absolut)Path/to/the/folder/where/the/results/should/go>
 The tool will create the following files in the specified folder:
 a file cluster.png depicting the co-occurrence graph representing the given dataset.